-Let me be clear, the Association is mindful of and shares concern over the safety of witnesses.
+The Association is mindful of and shares concern over the safety of witnesses.
 But it is not reasonable for opponents of much-needed reform to argue that safety concerns should prevent the disclosure of any witness information.
-In that regard, we should underscore that safety concerns cannot impede defendants' constitutional right to cross-examine these witnesses in open court, during trial.
+In that regard, we underscore the fact that safety concerns cannot impede defendants' constitutional right to cross-examine these witnesses in open court, during trial.

-We believe that the Association's proposal, A.7292 (Lentol)/S.6848 (Avella), strikes the right balance, allowing effective provisions to protect witnesses while affording defendants the information to which they are rightly entitled.
+We believe that the Association's proposal, A.7292/S.6848, strikes the right balance, allowing effective provisions to protect witnesses while affording defendants the information to which they are rightly entitled.